-Please read all instructions prior to install.
-You have purchased what we at Painless Performance Products, Inc. believe to be the most up-to-date and easiest-to-install automotive fuel injection kit on the market.
-It is designed for easy installation, even if you have no electrical experience.
+You have purchased what we at Perfect Performance Products, LLC believe to be the most up-to-date and easiest-to-install automotive fuel injection system on the market.
+It is designed for easy installation, even with little or no automotive electrical experience.